nateBanz/RecipeBook-Angular/README.md

 # RBook

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+A user can create a recipe and save it to be viewed again.
+Any ingredients added will be automatically added to the shopping list where you can delete or add more ingredients you may need.

 ## Development server